SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 - Research Internship (Remote) at Macquarie University, Sydney, Australia , July - Sep 2024
 - Summer Internship at Lakshya Institute, BBSR, Odisha, May 2019 - July 2019
 - Internship at Naresh i Technologies , Hyderabad, Telangana 500016 May 2018 - July 2018

-## Ongoing Projects
-- Currently working on a "Intermediate Demand Forecasting" problem with Salesforce